Deepfakes and Narrative Attacks in Taiwan

 On December 11, 2023, a professor of Modern Chinese Law at GW University shared an intriguing historical detail about the Korean War.
 He revealed that of the approximately 21,000 Chinese prisoners of war, only a third were repatriated to Communist China.
 In contrast, the majority, over 14,300 prisoners, ended up in what the social media user referred to as “Nationalist Taiwan.”
 The next day, a person claiming to be a U.S. war veteran posted a picture representing the valor and bravery of American soldiers in the Korean War.
 This was followed on December 19 by a comment from a mainland-based individual with a significant audience, who noted that many of the soldiers who surrendered and later relocated to Taiwan were originally KMT soldiers captured by the PLA between 1946 and 1949.
 This commentator argued that these soldiers had minimal combat capacity and their descendants in Taiwan are now viewed as “losers,” perpetuating the narrative that those who aligned with the U.S. and fled to Taiwan after the Korean War were not the true victors of the conflict.

 This is one example of perception manipulation around a high-stakes national election.
 Still, narrative attacks targeting elections and liberal democracies are becoming the norm worldwide.
-As Taiwan navigates the intricate landscape of contemporary disinformation, its resilience, fact-checking capabilities, and public awareness serve as valuable lessons for democracies worldwide.
-The ongoing battle against disinformation requires constant adaptation and collaboration, emphasizing the importance of a united front to safeguard democratic processes.
+As Taiwan navigates the intricate landscape of contemporary narrative attacks, its resilience, fact-checking capabilities, and public awareness serve as valuable lessons for democracies worldwide.
+The ongoing battle against narrative attack requires constant adaptation and collaboration, emphasizing the importance of a united front to safeguard democratic processes.